Brandon LaFell: New England Patriots

 On March 15, 2014, LaFell signed a three-year, $9 million contract with the New England Patriots.
 He chose to wear #19 because friend and former teammate Ted Ginn Jr. wears the same number.
 Against the Chicago Bears in Week 8, LaFell recorded a career-high eleven catches for 124 yards and a touchdown.
-In 2014, LaFell had his most prolific season to date, recording 74 catches for 953 yards and 7 touchdowns.
-LaFell would help the Patriots finish 12-4.
-In the Divisional Round against the Baltimore Ravens with the Patriots down 31-28, Lafell caught the game-winning touchdown to help the Patriots defeat the Ravens 35-31.
-In Super Bowl XLIX, LaFell had 4 catches for 29 yards and the first touchdown of the game as the Patriots defeated the Seattle Seahawks 28-24.
+In 2014, LaFell had his most prolific season, recording 74 catches for 953 yards and 7 touchdowns.
+LaFell helped the Patriots finish 12–4.
+In the divisional round against the Baltimore Ravens, with the Patriots down 31–28, LaFell caught the game-winning touchdown to help the Patriots defeat the Ravens 35–31.
+In Super Bowl XLIX, LaFell had 4 catches for 29 yards and the first touchdown of the game as the Patriots defeated the Seattle Seahawks 28–24.

-LaFell started the 2015 season on PUP with a foot injury and missed the first five games of the season before returning in New England's 30-23 win over the New York Jets.
-LaFell struggled throughout the 2015 season with multiple drops and could never live up to his career performance the previous year.
+LaFell started the 2015 season on PUP with a foot injury and missed the first five games of the season before returning in New England's 30–23 win over the New York Jets.
+LaFell struggled throughout the 2015 season with multiple drops and failed to live up to his career performance the previous year.

 On March 2, 2016, LaFell was released by the Patriots.

 Cincinnati Bengals

 On March 30, 2016, LaFell signed with the Cincinnati Bengals.

-On September 11, 2016, LaFell made his Bengals debut in a 23-22 victory over the New York Jets.
+On September 11, 2016, LaFell made his Bengals debut in a 23–22 victory over the New York Jets.
 He had four receptions for 91 yards.

-He played 16 games in 2016, starting 14 of them as the Bengals went 6-9-1 and missed the playoffs.
+He played 16 games in 2016, starting 14 of them as the Bengals went 6–9–1 and missed the playoffs.
 He finished the season with 64 receptions for 862 yards and six touchdowns.

 On March 8, 2017, LaFell signed a two-year contract extension with the Bengals.

 On September 10, 2017, LaFell began the 2017 season with three receptions for 24 yards in a 20–0 loss to the Baltimore Ravens.
 He finished the season with 52 receptions for 548 yards and three touchdowns.

 On August 2, 2018, Lafell was released by the Bengals.